Parent Loans for Undergraduate Students (PLUS)

 • Dependent students must submit a Free Application for Federal Student Aid (FAFSA).

-• Dependent students must be enrolled in a degree or certificate program on at least a half-time basis (six credit hours or more).
+• Dependent students must be enrolled and begin attendance in a degree or certificate program on at least a half-time status (six credit hours or more).

-• Dependent students must have borrowed the yearly maximum allowed for Federal Direct Subsidized and Federal Direct Unsubsidized loans, which have better terms and interest rates than PLUS loans.
+• Dependent students must have utilized the maximum allowable yearly amount for Federal Direct Subsidized and Unsubsidized loans, which typically have better terms and interest rates than PLUS loans.

 For more information, please visit the PLUS Loan section of the Federal Student Aid website.